Walter Griffin (poet): Work

-Griffin writes economic, elegant free verse that portrays losers, drifters, and outsiders in sympathetic, musically-rich language.
-In Visiting Day, the voice is that of a prison inmate who receives "milkshakes and hamburgers" from a female visitor.
-The protagonist of Con Man bolts out the door of the boarding house room for a beer when his female companion reveals her pregnancy.
-T Fleischmann says Griffin "has consistently taken on the perspective of the outsider, the drifter in American culture who watches the rest of society without ever truly becoming a part of it."
-In Long Distance, a solitary speaker, hungry for companionship, receives a phone call, but no one is on the other end of the line.
-The speaker then imagines people in a park who also feel alone even as they interact with one another.
+Griffin composed economical, elegant free verse that portrays marginalized figures: losers, drifters, and outsiders, using sympathetic and musically rich language.
+In Visiting Day, the voice belongs to a prison inmate who receives "milkshakes and hamburgers" from a female visitor.
+Similarly, the protagonist of Con Man bolts from his boarding house room for a beer when his female companion reveals her pregnancy.
+T Fleischmann observes that Griffin "has consistently taken on the perspective of the outsider, the drifter in American culture who watches the rest of society without ever truly becoming a part of it."
+Long Distance features a solitary speaker, yearning for companionship, who receives a phone call with no one on the other end.
+The speaker then imagines people in a park who also feel alone even while interacting with one another.

-Griffin’s poems are filled with transients and life on the road, many motorcycles, cars, big rigs, buses, hitchhikers and highways—so many one-night stays in boarding houses and cheap hotels—and a hovering of violence and death, with a pervasive loneliness and longing seeping through it all, especially for the lost past.
-Several poems are about the father he never saw.
+Griffin's poems are filled with the imagery of transients and life on the road: motorcycles, cars, big rigs, buses, hitchhikers, and highways.
+They depict many one-night stays in boarding houses and cheap hotels, underscored by a hovering sense of violence and death, and permeated by loneliness and a deep longing, especially for the lost past.
+Several poems address the father he never knew.
 In Heritage, he writes: "We swim together / where mirrors meet / and even the fish are cold."

-Malcolm Glass, the judge who selected Griffin's Western Flyers for the Panhandler Chapbook Series, compares Griffin's darkness and focus on death to Yeats.
-Glass says that Griffin's darkness "is not depressing" because his "delight in language well-crafted infuses [his poems] with life."
-Glass also notes that narrators of Griffin's poems try to hold onto the past only to discover that it is always elusive.
+Malcolm Glass, the judge who selected Griffin's Western Flyers for the Panhandler Chapbook Series, drew a comparison between Griffin's darker themes and focus on death to the work of Yeats.
+Glass states that Griffin's darkness "is not depressing" because his "delight in language well-crafted infuses [his poems] with life."
+Glass also points out that the narrators of Griffin's poems attempt to grasp the past, only to discover it is invariably elusive.

-Of his own work, Griffin has said: "In my poems, I attempt to deal with middle America and the isolation, the inherent loneliness of the human spirit.
+Griffin has described his own work by saying: "In my poems, I attempt to deal with middle America and the isolation, the inherent loneliness of the human spirit.
 They are about white frame houses passed long ago in the night.
 And the vagrant stranger who walks by lighted windows at dusk, feeling the traveler in us all."